What are plenary indulgences?

 iv.
 The uprooting of heresy.”

-What are the common ways to obtain a plenary indulgence each day of the year?
+What are the common ways to obtain a plenary indulgence every day of the year?

-Indulgenced work for each day of the year:
+Indulgenced work for every day of the year:

 The Church’s Manual of Indulgences outlines many indulgenced works that can be performed to obtain plenary or partial indulgences.
 The Manual of Indulgences states that “Deserving of special mention are grants pertaining to these works by any one of which the faithful can obtain a plenary indulgence each day of the year,” always remembering “a plenary indulgence can be acquired no more than once a day.”